LearnDevelopmentByCoding/LearnDevelopmentByCoding/README.md

 ## Getting Started

-If you're new to programming or Python, we recommend starting with the exercises and gradually moving on to open-source projects and templates.
+If you're new to programming or Python, we recommend starting with our "100 Days of Coding Challenge" and gradually moving on to other resources.
 Here's how you can get started:

-1. **Explore the Python Exercises**: Check out our collection of Python exercises designed to help you build your coding skills step by step.
-Navigate to the [Python Exercises](./python-exercises) directory to get started.
+1. **100 Days of Coding Challenge**: Kickstart your coding journey by participating in our "100 Days of Coding Challenge."
+This challenge is designed to help you build a coding habit, improve your skills, and have fun along the way.
+Visit the [100 Days of Coding Challenge](./100-days-of-coding) directory to get started.

-2. **Contribute to Open Source Projects**: If you're looking for real-world experience, explore our beginner-friendly open-source projects.
-These projects are a great way to learn about collaborative coding and contribute to the developer community.
-Visit the [Open Source Projects](./open-source-projects) directory to find opportunities to get involved.

-3. **Use Project Templates**: Save time on setting up new projects by using our project templates.
-We offer a variety of templates to kickstart your development efforts.
-Find them in the [Project Templates](./project-templates) directory.

-## Python Exercises
+## 100 Days of Coding Challenge

-In the [Python Exercises](./python-exercises) directory, you'll find a collection of programming exercises and challenges covering various Python topics.
-Whether you're a beginner or looking to sharpen your skills, these exercises are designed to provide hands-on experience and reinforce your learning.
+In the [100 Days of Coding Challenge](./100-days-of-coding) directory, you'll find a structured program with daily coding tasks and exercises.
+Whether you're a beginner or looking to sharpen your skills, this challenge will provide you with consistent practice and guidance.

-## Open Source Projects

-Our [Open Source Projects](./open-source-projects) are open for contributions from beginners and experienced developers alike.
-These projects cover a wide range of topics and technologies, allowing you to work on real-world code and collaborate with other developers.

-## Project Templates

-Our [Project Templates](./project-templates) are designed to help you jumpstart your own coding projects.
-These templates provide a basic project structure, so you can focus on building your application without worrying about setting up the initial boilerplate code.

 ## Contributing